sanger-tol/insdcdownload/docs/usage.md

 # sanger-tol/insdcdownload: Usage

+## :warning: Please read this documentation on the nf-core website: [https://pipelines.tol.sanger.ac.uk/insdcdownload/usage](https://pipelines.tol.sanger.ac.uk/insdcdownload/usage)

+> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 ## Introduction

 The pipeline takes an assembly accession number, as well as the assembly name, and downloads it in a given directory.